 - 49. Ikkurty and Avadhanam opened an account with Evolve Bank under the "Seneca" name in December 2021 (x1329).
 Ikkurty was listed as an owner of the Evolve account, using his Portland address. - 50.
 Ikkurty has admitted that the funds that went into the Evolve account were deposits by investors completing their investments into the Rose City Ponzi Scheme, and that amounts paid out of the Evolve account were paid as purported "distributions" that were returns of principal.
-In just over three months' time almost \$6 million was deposited into the Evolve account. \$1.6 million of that was transferred to another Evovle account that Ikkurty opened in the Jafia name on a date unknown (x6613). - 51.
-The Evolve account was housed on and operated through Evolve's "Mercury" platform, and monthly statements Mercury issued for the accounts stated that they were issued "on behalf of Evolve Bank & Trust (collectively 'we,' 'us,' 'our' or the 'Bank') by Mercury."
-At all relevant times hereto Mercury acted as Evolve's agent with respect to the Seneca account used in furtherance of the Rose City Ponzi Scheme. - 52.
-Evolve's monthly statements further stated that Evolve delegated some of "our" responsibilities to its agent, Synapse Financial Technologies, Inc. ("Synapse").
-Mercury has subsequently accused both Evolve and its agent, Synapse, of a "collective and fundamental inability to monitor and reconcile accounts and transactions" with "little to no ongoing compliance monitoring."
+In just over three months' time almost \$6 million was deposited into the Evolve account. \$1.6 million of that was transferred to another Evolve account that Ikkurty opened in the Jafia name on a date unknown (x6613). - 51.
+The Evolve account was housed on and operated through Evolve's "Mercury" platform, and monthly statements Mercury issued for the accounts stated that they were issued "on behalf of Evolve Bank & Trust (collectively 'we,'

+'us,' 'our' or the 'Bank') by Mercury."
+At all relevant times hereto, Mercury acted as Evolve's agent with respect to the Seneca account used in furtherance of the Rose City Ponzi Scheme.

+- 52. Evolve's monthly statements further stated that Evolve delegated some of "our" responsibilities to its agent, Synapse Financial Technologies, Inc. ("Synapse"). - 53.
+Some of Synapse's clients have accused Synapse of having little to no ongoing compliance monitoring, thus increasing risks of fraud. - 54.
+Synapse and Evolve have since terminated their relationship, with Synapse's CEO accusing Evolve of an "astonishing" inability to monitor and reconcile accounts and transactions.